pikatchu/closedsource/book/0035-the_escape.md

 Tyrone let out a short laugh.
 “Catonians.”

 Brielle sighed sharply.
-“Maybe now isn’t the time to go through all the factions.”
+“Maybe now isn't the time to go through all the factions.”

-But Jasmina wasn’t letting that go.
+But Jasmina wasn't letting that go.
 “Catonians?
-What’s that?”
+What's that?”

 Tyrone smirked.
 “The Catonians believe that no form of self-aware AI should exist.”

-Jasmina’s eyes widened.
+Jasmina's eyes widened.
 "But… some other Companions disagree?"

 Tyrone shrugged.
 “Some believe AGI can be controlled.
 Others think it can coexist with humans.
-We don’t.”
+We don't.”

 Jasmina processed this carefully.